top of page

 Coping with death and grieving for someone we care about is one of life's most challenging experiences.
 Grieving the death of a loved one can impact every aspect of our life.
 It can be difficult to know how to deal with grief in a healthy manner.
-How we cope with the emotions created by grieving is unique, causing different people to heal at various speeds.
+How we cope with the emotions created by grieving is unique, causing different people to heal at various rates.
 The most important aspect to understand about grieving is that there is no right way to do it.

 When referring to the death of an individual, we will use the term "death" rather than "loss" in this blog.
 While "loss" can be interpreted in various ways, using it to refer to the death of a person can be construed differently for some individuals.
 The term "loss" may make people feel as if their suffering is being diminished and the person who has died is being regarded as missing or disposable, as if they can be found or replaced.
-Using the term "death" makes it apparent that we are talking about the end of life.
+Using the term "death" makes it apparent that we are talking about the end of physical life.
 It eliminates any misunderstanding or misinterpretation of the message we are attempting to express.

 We believe that using clear and direct language is an important part of approaching the topic of death with sensitivity and respect.
 By choosing our words carefully, we hope to create a space where individuals can share their experiences of grief and bereavement in a way that feels safe and supportive.